junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 Then the fire started.
 The smoke was the first bothering thing.
 I couldn't breathe, let alone saying any spell.
 I was very busy cursing all of them.
 Fergus cried so loudly, I was pretty sure the whole Scotland could hear his noisy shrieking sound.

-And then I saw that strange young man in the trench coat again -- Castiel stood in the crowd, behind everyone, far away at the edge, looking at me with his big sad eyes.
+And then I saw that strange young man in the trench coat again -- Castiel stood in the crowd, behind everyone, far away at the edge, looking at me with his big, sad eyes.
 I thought -- I saw, those blue eyes lighted up somehow.

 The next thing I know, I'm here, standing in the room, surrounded by two men interrogating me just like those bloody peasants.